24 Month STEM extension

 What is Form I-983, and is it a requirement for the 24-month STEM OPT extension?

-Before applying to USCIS for a STEM OPT extension, a STEM OPT student must download, complete, sign and submit the Form I-983 to the International Students Office at firstname.lastname@example.org.
+Before applying to USCIS for a STEM OPT extension, a STEM OPT student must download, complete, sign and submit the Form I-983 to the Director of International Student Services at firstname.lastname@example.org.
 The STEM OPT student and their prospective employer must work together to complete this form.
 STEM OPT students and their employers are subject to the terms of the 24-month STEM OPT extension regulations and Form I-983 instructions, effective as of the start date requested for STEM OPT, as indicated on the form.” (“Students and the Form I-983”)

 How early can I apply for the 24-Month STEM OPT extension?